fminiati/apecode/README.md

 defined datatype Real.

 Compilation requires cfitsio librieries given the fits file format of the AtomDB database.
-Execution currently requires the apec_3.0.9_51 files version of the database, namely the one using the standard binning with 51 temeprature between 10^4 and 10^9 K.
+Execution requires obviously the database files.
+The code works seamlessly with either the traditional format using 51 temperature bins or the upgraded version with 201 temperature bins, between 10^4 and 10^9 K.